FLES CONTEST DATES: February 14 - 28, 2017

 - personal information (name, age, etc.)

-- National Winners: Olympic gold, silver, and bronze medals awarded in addition to other prizes from National AATF
+- National Winners: Platinum, gold, silver, and bronze medals awarded in addition to other prizes from National AATF

 FLES IS UNIQUE!